How to Apply

-- In a cover letter or letter of interest, describe your qualifications and professional experience which you believe make you a good match with our site.
+- In a cover letter or letter of interest, describe the qualifications and professional experiences that you believe align with the offerings of our site.
 Please also describe your specific goals for the internship.
-Please limit the length of the letter to 750 words (excluding the applicant's address).
+Please limit the length of the letter to 750 words (excluding address, greeting, and signature).

 - A current curriculum vita.

 - In the cover letter (see above) and/or vita, clearly identify experience conducting intake assessments and crisis assessment and intervention (e.g. walk-in/on-call, triage, emergency room assessments, crisis hotline, etc.).
-Mention the extent of your telemental-health experience (e.g., phone sessions, services through videoconferencing).
+Please also address the extent of your telehealth experience (e.g., phone sessions, services through videoconferencing).